 The time in seconds of which the task result queues should expire.

 This setting is deprecated, and will be removed in version 3.0.
-Please use CELERY_TASK_RESULT_EXPIRES instead.
+Please use CELERY\TASK\RESULT\EXPIRES instead.

-Note: AMQP result expiration requires RabbitMQ versions 2.1.0 or higher.
+Note: AMQP result expiration requires RabbitMQ versions 2.1.0 and higher.